-We will endeavour to allocate your preferred courses, but this is not always possible due to timetabling restrictions and the fact that all courses are offered subject to sufficient uptake.
+We will endeavour to allocate each pupil's preferred courses, but this is not always possible due to timetabling restrictions and the fact that all courses are offered subject to sufficient uptake.
 In such instances, you will be allocated your reserve course.

-Once you have logged into the school's electronic Options Portal and submitted your preferred and reserve courses you are committed to taking whichever of these courses you are allocated.
-Pupils will not be allowed to change their options after they have logged into the Program and submitted their preferred and reserve courses.
+Once a pupil has logged into the school's electronic Options Portal and confirmed their preferred and reserve courses, they are committed to taking whichever of these courses they are allocated.
+Pupils will not be allowed to change their Options after they have logged into the Program and selected their preferred and reserve courses.

-The school will automatically allocate under-subscribed option courses to any student that does not submit their preferred and reserve courses by the deadline date of Friday 7th May 2021.
+The school will automatically allocate under-subscribed Option courses to any student that does not submit their preferred and reserve courses by the deadline date of Friday 7th May 2021.